Quantifying Local Specialization in Deep Neural Networks: Appendix

 \subsection{Full Tabular Data}

-Tables~\ref{tab:lesion} (lesion experiments data) and \ref{tab:lucid} (feature visualization experiment data) show the $p$ value results from Figure~\ref{fig:pvalues} and effect measure results from Table~\ref{tab:effect_sizes} but do so in a form that places the Fisher-Bates $p$ value and effect measure data from each network in the same row.
-All Fisher-Bates $p$ values significant according to the Benjamini Hochberg method are in \textbf{bold}, and all effect measures indicating greater average importance/coherence among true subclusters compared to random subclusters are in \textbf{bold}.
+Tables~\ref{tab:lesion} (lesion experiments data) and \ref{tab:lucid} (feature visualization experiment data) show the mean Fisher statistics from Table~\ref{tab:fisher_stats}, their $p$ values, and effect measure results from Table~\ref{tab:effect_sizes}, but do so in a form that places the mean Fisher statistic, $p$ value, and effect measure data from each network in the same row.
+All Fisher statistics significant according to the Benjamini-Hochberg method are in \textbf{bold}, and all effect measures indicating greater average importance/coherence among true subclusters compared to random subclusters are in \textbf{bold}.